billbrod/spatial-frequency-preferences/README.md

 [8508652bd9e6b5d843d70be0910da413bbee432e](https://github.com/WinawerLab/MRI_tools/tree/8508652bd9e6b5d843d70be0910da413bbee432e).
 The results shouldn't change substantially if pre-processed using fMRIPrep.
 This repo is included in the docker and reprozip options.

+##### Troubleshooting

+If `conda env create -f environment.yml` seems to be taking forever, it's having trouble solving the environment.
+This is a known issue and someone has put together the drop-in replacement `mamba`, which is much faster.
+Once you've installed `miniconda`, you can install `mamba` with `conda install mamba -n base -c conda-forge`, and then replace `conda` with `mamba` in the install command:
+`mamba env create -f environment.yml`; in my experience, this runs much more quickly.
+You then activate the environment as normal: `conda activate sfp`.

 ### Experimental environment